Beginning Concept and Ideas

 Concepts and Thoughts Behind the Project

-The game took a few weeks to create and was created on our own free time.
-The style of the game is also a factor of how the player will be feeling the aspect of the story, which I went toward a modern abstract point of view that focus on clean solid lines.
-During the design process I have been having a difficult time figuring out how the ending for the experience should be like.
+The game took a few weeks to create and was created in our own free time.
+The style of the game is also a factor of how the player will be feeling the aspect of the story, which I went toward a modern abstract point of view that focuses on clean solid lines.
+During the design process, I have been having a difficult time figuring out how the ending for the experience should be like.
 Should it end on a sad or happy conclusion, this is the challenge that I’m having with the story that I am have created.
-I personally don’t want the game to have a conclusion but to raise a questions to the player which is, what is the cost for conforming to society rules? what are you willing to sacrifice to fit into society norms?
+I don’t want the game to have a conclusion but to raise questions to the player which is, what is the cost for conforming to social rules? what are you willing to sacrifice to fit into social norms?